OpenEvalProject/evals/manuscripts/elife-97559/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/97559/elife-97559-fig8-v1.jpg)

-**Figure 8.:** mftG deletion in M. smegmatis grown on 10 g L–1 ethanol as the sole carbon source compared to WT.(A,B) Functional annotation chart (Gene ontology enrichment analysis) of the (A) up- and (B) down-regulated processes.
+**Figure 8.:** (A,B) Functional annotation chart (Gene ontology enrichment analysis) of the (A) up- and (B) down-regulated processes.
 Gene ratio denotes the ratio of the involved genes (count) to the quantity of the genes making up the enriched terms.
 (C) Impact on the respiration of the mutant strain ∆mftG grown on 10 g L–1 ethanol compared to WT strain.
 Blue represents genes downregulated p<0.05 and log2FC< –2.
 Red represents genes upregulated p<0.05 and log2FC >2.
 Protein figures retrieved from public databases NADH-II: A0QYD6, NADH-I: 8E9G, Cyt bd: 7D5I, Cyt bc1-aa3: 7RH5, SDH-II: 6LUM, Sdh-I: 7D6X, ATP synthase: 7NJK.

 Reflecting the division arrest phenotype observed by super-resolution microscopy, peptidoglycan biosynthesis, represented by the genes murABCDEFG (e.g. MSMEG_1661, MSMEG_6276, MSMEG_2396, MSMEG_4194) was found to be downregulated.
 DNA replication was also affected in ∆mftG grown on ethanol by the downregulation of RNaseH (MSMEG_4306), DNA polymerase (MSMEG_3839), helicase (MSMEG_6892), and all the modules of the DNA polymerase III holoenzyme (MSMEG_4259, MSMEG_3178, MSMEG_6285, MSMEG_6153, MSMEG_4572 and dnaN).